LucaDanelutti/distributedNodeRedFlows/README.md

 ### How to run the demo
 1. Change the value `token` inside of all the  .json files in the `creds` folder matching the token of your personal Telegram bots ([more info](https://core.telegram.org/bots)).
-   1. Please note that you need to create two different bots one for sending and one for receiving the outputs (this is a limitation imposed by the Telegram API on the concurrent accesses)
+   1. Please note that you need to create two different bots, one for sending and one for receiving the outputs (this is a limitation imposed by the Telegram API on concurrent accesses)
    2. The tokens are all equal except for the ones of `flows_6_cred.json`, here put the token of the bot responsible for the replies.